BDC Hamburger Icon

 Differentiators: Sustainable and ethical ingredients, authenticity

-Lush is a beauty manufacturer and retailer that sells body lotions, makeup, and skin care and bath products.
+Lush is a beauty manufacturer and retailer that sells body lotions, makeup, skincare and bath products.
 Its products are never tested on animals, and the ingredients are 100 percent plant-based.
 In addition, 90 percent of its packaging is recyclable.

 Lush eschews the slick packaging and marketing of most beauty brands, opting instead to present a homemade, down-to-earth image.
-Its stores encourage visitors to try products, demonstrating the company’s confidence in product quality and that it cares about customer needs.
+Its stores encourage visitors to try products, demonstrating the company’s confidence in product quality and concern for customer needs.

 Trader Joe’s